Weekly Scavenger Hunts

 Join us (remotely) for an online streaming Low Tide Walk event!
 Instead of our usual public programs, we’re going to be hosting a series of social-distancing friendly versions.
 The first one was Tuesday, May 26.
 You can check out the Instagram stories, @ptmarinescictr Virtual LTW, to see how cool and interesting a remote low tide walk can be!

-On the next walk, July 5, you can participate from home via social media during the scheduled event time, OR visit a local tide pooling spot near you (while following current social distancing and recreation safety guidelines) for a self-guided experience.
+On the next walk, August 18, you can participate from home via PTMSC Instagram Live during the scheduled event time, OR visit a local tide pooling spot near you (while following current social distancing and recreation safety guidelines) for a self-guided experience.

 If you post your interesting finds on Instagram, don't forget to tag us @ptmarinescictr!
-Read the PTMSC blog post by Carolyn, PTMSC Education Coordinator, for more information, including streaming times, a Tide Pool Scavenger Hunt activity sheet and great Port Townsend area beaches for a low tide walk.
+Read our event page for the Low Tide Walk for lots of great information, including tide pool etiquette and a low tide scavenger hunt activity!

 Orca Skeleton ARTiculation!